mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Connection-Routing-Tutorial.md

 type=listener
 service=CLI
 protocol=maxscaled
-address=localhost
-port=6603
+socket=default
 ```

-In the case of the example above it should be noted that an address parameter has been given to the listener, this limits connections to maxadmin commands that are executed on the same machine that hosts MaxScale.
+**Note**: maxscaled protocol supports only UNIX domain sockets and in the example default is set.
+Changing it requires maxadmin to use -S with the new path.
+Default /tmp/maxadmin.sock is for both maxadmin and maxscaled.

-# Starting MaxScale
+# Starting MariaDB MaxScale

-Upon completion of the configuration process MaxScale is ready to be started for the first time.
+Upon completion of the configuration process MariaDB MaxScale is ready to be started for the first time.
 This may either be done manually by running the maxscale command or via the service interface.

 ```
 maxscale